bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

     can be organized as caps (for EEG), arrays, grids, leads, strips, probes, shafts, etc.

--   Channel = A single analogue-digital-converter in the recording system that regularly samples the value of a transducer, which results in a signal being represented as a time series in the data.
+-   Channel = A single analog-to-digital converter in the recording system that regularly samples the value of a transducer, which results in a signal being represented as a time series in the data.
 This can be connected to two electrodes (to measure the potential difference between them), a magnetic field or magnetic gradient sensor,  temperature sensor, accelerometer, etc.

-Although the "reference" and "ground" are often referred to as channels, they are in most common EEG systems not amplified and recorded by themselves, and therefore should not be represented as channels but as electrodes.
+Although the *reference* and *ground* electrodes are often referred to as channels, they are in most common EEG systems not amplified and recorded by themselves.
+Therefore they should not be represented as channels but as electrodes.
 The type of referencing and optionally the location of the reference electrode and the location of the ground electrode MAY be specified.

 ### Sidecar JSON document (`*_eeg.json`)